How To Pay For College On Your Own, Realistic Ways To Do It

 Loans: which is money that is given to the school on your behalf that you will have to pay back.
 Typically, you start paying back the loan when you graduate or stop taking classes.

-Scholarships: is money that is given to you, that you do not have to pay back, to help you go to school.
-Scholarships can be as low or high and can come in several different ways.
+A Scholarship is money that is given to you, that you do not have to pay back, to help you go to school.
+Scholarships can be as low as a couple of hundred bucks or high as paying for your whole college education; and can come in several different ways.

 There is of course good ole fashion work.
 Work can fund your education in several difference ways.

-Just an FYI often times when a job pays for all or part of your school, you have to major in something that the company specializing in.
+Just an FYI, often times when a job pays for all or part of your school, you have to major in something that the company specializes in.
 For example, if you are working as a secretary for a law firm, they may pay for to major in criminal justice or paralegal studies.
 Because your schoolwork will help further your knowledge in your current position and they can use you for the future in the company.
 They may not pay for your to become a wedding planner if you are working in a law firm since it has nothing to do with your current position.
+Also going about it this way can put you on the radar for a promotion once you finish school.
+I spoke about this topic in my how to get promoted blog.

 Working in general